BayesianBoi/cds-visual/assignments/assignment 2/README.md

 # Assignment 2 - Classification benchmarks with Logistic Regression and Neural Networks

 ## Repository Overview
 This repository contains scripts to classify the CIFAR-10 dataset using Logistic Regression and Neural Networks.
-Additionally, a CNN modelusing VGG16 is also implemented to check if the accuracy can be increased.
+Additionally, a CNN model using VGG16 is also implemented to check if the accuracy can be increased.

-### Assignment objective:
+### Assignment Objective:
 1. Load the CIFAR-10 dataset.
 2. Preprocess the data (e.g. grayscale, normalize, reshape).
 3. Train a classifier on the data: